-Infectious laryngotracheitis (ILT) is a highly contagious viral respiratory infection of chickens and pheasants and the disease is notifiable in most states in Australia.
-A number of other bird species such as turkeys, ducks, geese and quail can be carriers of the virus.
-Recovered birds are long-term carriers.
-Mortality and morbidity rates vary but mortality in young birds can be as high as 80%.
-The disease can cause a severe drop in egg production in laying flocks.
-Symptoms include watery eyes, wheezy and gasping breathing, watery discharge from nostrils, sneezing and coughing of mucous and blood.
+Infectious laryngotracheitis (ILT) is a highly contagious viral respiratory infection of chickens and pheasants and the disease is notifiable in most Australian states.
+A number of other bird species such as turkeys, ducks, geese and quail can be carriers of the virus and recovered birds are long-term carriers.
+Mortality and morbidity rates vary but mortality in young birds can be as high as 80% and the disease can cause a severe drop in egg production in laying flocks.
+Clinical signs include watery eyes, wheezy and gasping breathing, watery discharge from nostrils, sneezing and coughing of mucous and blood.

 There are no specific treatments for the disease but antibiotics to control secondary bacterial infections may reduce losses.
 Vaccination is available using attenuated live vaccines but this approach perpetuates the disease.
 Good biosecurity principles such as effective sanitation and quarantine procedures are important control measures.
 The A20 vaccine strain was developed in Australia and is mild enough to be used in young broilers (when it’s available).